 Las Olas is the main strip in Fort Lauderdale and hosts most of the city’s art galleries, museums, and shops.
 It’s a very clean and pretty part of town, lined with boutique stores and billowing trees.
 If you’re looking to explore a bit of Fort Lauderdale, this is the place to start.

 Between these two streets are the most popular stretches of sand as well as the busiest cafes, restaurants, and bars in the city.
-You’ll find loads of backpacker accommodations here, but here are more awesome neighborhoods in Fort Lauderdale than just the main area.
+You’ll find loads of awesome Fort Lauderdale hotels here as well.

 In reality, the beach continues much further though – all the way into Boca Raton and even beyond.
 Those looking for a quieter beach shouldn’t have a problem.